zebscripts/AFK-Daily/README.md

 - [x] ~~Android emulator compatibility (Aiming for Bluestacks and Nox)~~
 - [ ] Actually try to beat the campaign level every 3 days to maximize farm
 - [ ] [Disable notifications while script is running](https://android.stackexchange.com/questions/194058/how-to-disable-peek-heads-up-notifications-globally-in-android-oreo): `adb shell settings put global heads_up_notifications_enabled 0`
-- [ ] Compatibility for users who aren't as advanced in the game.
+- [ ] Compatibility for users who aren't as advanced in the game:
   - [ ] Mercenaries
   - [ ] Bounties without auto-fill
   - [ ] Arenas without skipping
   - [ ] Kings Tower without factional towers
   - [ ] Guild Hunts without quick battle
+- [ ] Collect daily rewards from Oak Inn

 ## Tips
 Here are some tips to keep in mind:
 - Don't try to run the script with more than one device connected
 - Whenever something happens that you don't want to happen, just hit `Control+C` on the terminal and the script will instantly stop! *Note: If you happen to `Ctrl+C` while the script is `sleeping`, the terminal never exits.
 Please close and reopen it.*
-- If for some reason the script returns errors like `: not found[0]: syntax error`, it's probably because `afk-daily.sh` didn't get saved wth `LF` line endings.
+- If for some reason the script returns errors like `: not found[0]: syntax error`, it's probably because `afk-daily.sh` is not saved wth `LF` line endings.
 Supposedly the script already does the conversion for you, but it appears you'll have to [do it yourself](https://support.nesi.org.nz/hc/en-gb/articles/218032857-Converting-from-Windows-style-to-UNIX-style-line-endings).
 Apologies.

 ## FAQ
 **Do I need a rooted device?**